-- Before making PPE available on the GB market, a distributor must act with due care to ensure that it is in conformity with the PPE Regulation, which includes ensuring that the PPE must be in conformity with the essential health and safety requirements. - 2.
-Before making PPE available on the GB market, a distributor must ensure that it bears the UKCA marking5 is accompanied by instructions and information as set out in point 1.4 of Annex II to the Regulation and ensure and that they are clear, legible and in easily understandable English; and that the manufacturer and importer have complied with the marking requirements as to required labelling.
+Before making PPE available on the GB market, a distributor must act with due care to ensure that it is in conformity with the PPE Regulation, which includes ensuring that the PPE must be in conformity with the essential health and safety requirements.

+2. Before making PPE available on the GB market, a distributor must ensure that it bears the UKCA marking6 is accompanied by instructions and information as set out in point 1.4 of Annex II to the Regulation and ensure and that they are clear, legible and in easily understandable English; and that the manufacturer and importer have complied with the marking requirements as to required labelling.
 Until 31 December 2022, the UKCA marking may be affixed to a label affixed to, or a document accompanying, the PPE.

-For a limited period, in certain circumstances, new COVID-19 PPE may benefit from temporary arrangements relating to conformity assessment procedures and CE/UKCA marking:
+For a limited period, in certain circumstances, new COVID-19 PPE need not have a CE/UKCA marking or a Declaration of Conformity: